pfgithub/scpl/docs/actions/getimagesfrominput.md

 Gets images from the result of the previous action.

-For example, this action can get the album art of a song, or all the images on a web page.
+For example, this action can get the album art of a song, or all the images on a webpage.

 ### usage